Maxsafer/trash-tool/README.md

 ```
 This will create a new folder called `trash_tool` and it will add the following aliases `ts` and `trash`, if these are not recognized manually source the displayed file.

+Running this installer more than once will not mess with your previously trashed files, but moving the installation folder or renaming it will cause the aliases to break.

 ## Overview:

 The tool performs the following main functions: